I am an electrical and automation engineer specialized in LV switchgear design and process automation.

 What Is a Buchholz Relay?

-Buchholz relay is a type of oil and gas actuated protection relay universally used on all oil immersed transformers having rating more than 500 kVA.
-Buchholz relay is not provided in relays having rating below 500 kVA from the point of view of economic considerations.
+Buchholz relay is a type of oil and gas actuated protection relay universally used on all oil immersed transformers that have a rating of more than 500 kVA.
+Buchholz relay is not provided in relays that have a rating below 500 kVA from the point of view of economic considerations.